Social Icons

 Directed by Matthew Vaughn

-Here is the movie plot, there is a wall which separates a small English town from the land of magic.
-A young man named Dunstan wanted to get to see what was on the other side of the wall.
-He was able to trick the guard of the wall and go exploring.
-There he goes to a market and meets a lady (named Una who is a prisoner of a witch) who sells him a glass flower for a kiss.
-Later on she calls him into the caravan and they make love.
-Nine months later after Dunstan has even forgotten about his trip beyond the wall, there was a delivery for him.
-A baby boy named Tristan, the child is said to be his.
+Here’s the movie’s plot: There’s a wall that separates a small English town from a magical land.
+A young man named Dunstan is curious about what lies beyond the wall and tricks the guard to explore.
+On the other side, he visits a market and meets a woman named Una (who is a prisoner of a witch).
+She sells him a glass flower in exchange for a kiss.
+Later, she invites him into her caravan, and they make love.
+Nine months later, after Dunstan has forgotten about his trip, a baby boy named Tristan is delivered to him, claiming to be his son.

-The movie is directed by Matthew Vaughn who we can remember wrote, directed and produced, Kingsman: The Secret Service (2014), Kingsman: The Golden Circle (2017) and the up coming prequel The King’s Man (2020).
+The movie is directed by Matthew Vaughn, who also wrote, directed, and produced Kingsman: The Secret Service (2014), Kingsman: The Golden Circle (2017), and the upcoming prequel The King’s Man (2020).

-The movie is a nice journey and adventure, but it is not the best adaptation of the Neil Gaimain's story which first started as a graphic comic released by DC Comics.
-The movie is undeniably fun to watch, but it does lack the full power and intent of drama in the novel itself.
+While the movie is a nice journey and adventure, it’s not the best adaptation of Neil Gaiman’s story, which originally began as a graphic novel published by DC Comics.
+The film is undeniably fun to watch, but it lacks the full depth and dramatic power of the novel.

 0 comments: